badfun/custom-post-type-auto-menu/README.md

 ## Known Issues

 * Ampersands and other HTML entites in titles can sometimes have curious results, such as multiple menu items.
+* After a custom post type post has been published, if it is downgraded to 'draft' the item stays in the menu.
+* Bulk trashing custom post types will leave the menu items behind.
+Trash custom post types one at a time and it works fine.
 * Menu items can not have the same name, even if attached to different menus.
+* Known to conflict with Anything Order plugin: https://wordpress.org/plugins/anything-order/

 ## Changelog

+= 1.2.1 =
+* tested with WP 4.9 on multisite

 = 1.2.0 =
 * test for public post types and give warning if not set.
 Removed deprecated screen icon function.